BananenLurker/codingMoment/CS_23_24/webtech/HW3/README.txt

 <!-- DESCRIPTION -->
 We have created a web app for a library, where users can register, login, reserve and return books using node.js and express.
+The styling is tested to be suitable for desktops (1920x1080) and phones (428x926).
 The file structure is as follows:

 Top level (general-purpose and application wide files):